unord/lectio_fastapi/README.md

 # lectio_fastapi
-fastapi that can retrive and make actions in lectio.dk
+fastapi that can retrieve and make actions in lectio.dk

 ## Usage